-The good news is that Samsung’s already rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, and Galaxy S7 Edge.
+The good news is that Samsung and its carrier partners are rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, Galaxy S7 Edge, and other devices.

 The Galaxy S7 patches are tiny, less than 100MB, but they include bug fixes and performance enhancements.

 AT&T recently rolled out Nougat bug fix updates to its Galaxy S7 and Galaxy S7 Edge bringing an Advanced Messaging fix, AT&T Messages Backup & Sync fix, Wi-Fi calling fix, Video Calling improvement, and various other fixes and improvements to the devices.

 Samsung’s Galaxy S8 patch, comes with a remedy for the red tint issue.
 There’s also a chance your update will bring some additional bug fixes.

 For instance, AT&T’s new Galaxy S8 and Galaxy S8+ Nougat builds deliver a Force Close fix for Data Quality Assessment (DQA) error pop-up, 5G Access Point (AP) Wi-Fi compatibility fix, and Bixby button key short press timing change.

 Samsung will also continue to roll out monthly security updates to its Galaxy devices though there’s no guarantee they will have bug fixes on board.

 It’s also worth noting that Samsung’s version of Android Nougat update is based on Android 7.0, not Android 7.1.1 Nougat or Android 7.1.2.
 Android 7.1.2 is now the most up-to-date version of Android Nougat.